ryann127/random-password-generator/README.md

 # random-password-generator

-THis is my first javascript code.
+This is my first javascript code.
 It creates a randomly generated password according to what characters the user would like to use.

 A homework assignment given from Bootcamp to learn about Javascript.